The Upper Midwest’s First Bone Marrow Transplant Program

 We will also offer a type of cellular therapy called CAR T-cell therapy, which infuses genetically modified T-cells.

-Sanford Roger Maris Cancer Center will offer autologous transplants starting September 2021.
+Sanford Roger Maris Cancer Center currently offers autologous transplants.
 Allogeneic transplants and CAR T-cell therapy will be offered in mid to late 2022.

 Your Transplant Team